campworkcoeman/campworkcoeman.org/boy-scouts/planning.md

 ---
 published: true
 layout: generic
-title: 2015 Summer Camp Planning Information
+title: 2016 Summer Camp Planning Information
 description: At pre-camp planning meetings, all pre-camp planning information will be discussed.
 All troops should be represented at one of these meetings.
 keywords: pre-camp, planning, meetings
 ---

 ## Pre-Camp Leaders Meeting

-Two pre-camp planning meetings are scheduled for Saturday, May 2 and Saturday, May 16.
+Two pre-camp planning meetings will be scheduled for May; dates TBD.
 All pre-camp planning information will be discussed related to programs, medical form requirements, and the Sunday check-in process.
 All troops should be represented at one of these meetings.